 Because primitive concepts have no sufficient definitions it is not possible for a description logic classifier to determine if other concepts are subtypes of this concept.
 Similarly, it is not possible to automatically determine whether an expression is a subtype of a primitive concept.
 Therefore, only concepts or expressions that explicitly state they are subtypes of primitive concepts will be treated as subtypes when applying expression constraints or undertaking analysis.

-However, note that this does not prevent a primitive concept being classified as a subtype of a sufficiently defined concept
+However, note that this does not prevent a primitive concept being classified as a subtype of a sufficiently defined concept.

 Concepts with a Sufficient Definition

-description logic classifier can determine whether the stated definitions of other concepts meet at least one of the sufficient definitions and if so will classify these concepts as its subtypes.
+A description logic classifier can determine whether the stated definitions of other concepts meet at least one of the sufficient definitions and if so will classify these concepts as its subtypes.
 Similarly, it is possible to determine whether an expression is equivalent to or a subtype of a sufficiently defined concept.
 Therefore, where expression constraints or queries refer to sufficiently defined concepts the results will include the inferred subtypes of these concepts.

 Sufficiently Defined Concepts with Necessary Conditions